ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 ### Connecting your app to GitHub

-ow that your Heroku application is properly configured, it's time to connect your GitHub account and deploy your app from GitHub.
+Now that your Heroku application is properly configured, it's time to connect your GitHub account and deploy your app from GitHub.

 Select the Deploy option in your application page toolbar, select GitHub as your deployment method, and then connect your GitHub account.